Who Is This Credit Card Best For?

 - Charitable donations

-To see how the Wyndham Rewards Visa Card’s points stack up, check out our in-depth analysis of what credit card points are worth.
+To see how the Wyndham Rewards Visa Card’s points stack up against other travel rewards, check out our in-depth analysis of what credit card points are worth.

 How to Get the Most Out of This Card

 Since award nights with Wyndham Rewards start at just 7,500 points, you may be able to book two nights at a lower-tier property right off the bat.
-Make a single small purchase with your card, wait eight to 12 weeks for the points to post to your account, and redeem.
+Make a single small purchase with your card, wait eight to 12 weeks for the points to post to your account, and redeem for a hotel stay.

-It may make sense to pair the Wyndham Rewards Visa Card with a flexible travel card that pays more than 1 point or mile per $1 on all purchases.
+We also recommend pairing the Wyndham Rewards Visa Card with a flexible travel card that pays more than 1 point or mile per $1 on flights and non-travel purchases.
 Using the companion card for anything besides gas, groceries, utilities, and hotels would help maximize the rewards-earning potential, and you may even be able to transfer the rewards earned on that card to your Wyndham stash.

 In addition, use the balance transfer option cautiously, making sure you’ll save more in interest payments than you’ll pay in the 3% balance transfer fee.
-What’s more, keep in mind the variable APR on this card is relatively high, so if you still have debt left after the interest-free promotion expires, you’ll be stuck paying a hefty interest rate on it.
+What’s more, keep in mind the variable APR on this card may be above average, so if you still have debt left after the interest-free promotion expires, you’ll be stuck paying a hefty interest rate on it.

 Wyndham Rewards Visa Card’s Excellent Perks

-- Elite hotel status: You'll get automatic Gold status with Wyndham Rewards, which translates into perks like preferred room choice, late checkout, free wifi, and more.
+- Elite hotel status: This card gives you automatic Gold status with this hotel brand, which translates into perks like preferred room choice, late checkout, free wifi, and more.

 Wyndham Rewards Visa Card’s Other Features